ARRGGHHH I’m Psionic

 3Tower of Iron Will offers non-psionics in the AoE +6 on saving throws versus Psionic Blast.

 4If Thought Shield is the only defense mode used in the round, the creature can maintain it while using a discipline, fighting, casting a spell, or being involved in some other activity for the round that does not include any psionic attacks, still at a cost of 2 per segment.
-Thought Shield is also the only defense that can be used when attacking with (not by!)
-Psychic Crush.
+Thought Shield is also the only defense that can be used in conjunction with attacking via Psychic Crush.

 Psionic Disciplines